Just Got Engaged? 9 of the First Steps To Planning a Wedding You Will Love

 For example:

-• Utah summer weddings book quickly because of mountain venues
+• Utah summer and autumn weddings book quickly because of mountain venues

-• Seattle weddings often peak between June–September for better weather
+• Seattle weddings often peak between June–September for the best weather in the Pacific Northwest

 a bride and groom walking in front of chateau lill in woodinville washington